toolleeo/cli-apps/README.md

 Tools to manage the deletion of files/directories, often with the support of a trash can, i.e., the ability to restore deleted items.

-* [Brash](https://github.com/zakariagatter/brash) - CLI Trash Manager in Pure Bash.
+* [Brash](https://github.com/zakariagatter/brash) - Move and restore items from the XDG trash.
+Written in pure Bash.
 * [del](https://fex.belwue.de/fstools/del.html) - Save deleted files to a .del/ subdirectory in the same directory.
 * [extundelete](https://extundelete.sourceforge.net/) - Recover deleted files from an ext3 or ext4 partition through its journal.
-* [gtrash](https://github.com/umlx5h/gtrash) - Modern Trash CLI manager for Linux system trash written in Go.
+* [gtrash](https://github.com/umlx5h/gtrash) - TUI for moving and restoring items from the XDG trash.
+Fully compliant with the FreeDesktop.org specification.
-* [RecoverPy](https://github.com/PabloLec/RecoverPy) - RecoverPy is a powerful tool that leverages your system capabilities to recover lost files.
-Unlike others, you can not only recover deleted files but also overwritten data.
+* [RecoverPy](https://github.com/PabloLec/RecoverPy) - Recover deleted files and overwritten data.
+It scans every block of the partition.
+You can even find a string in binary files.
-* [rip](https://github.com/nivekuil/rip) - Safe and ergonomic alternative to rm.
+* [rip](https://github.com/nivekuil/rip) - Move and restore items from the graveyard (by default
-* [rm-trash](https://github.com/nateshmbhat/rm-trash) - A "rm-trash" is meant to be used in place of rm system command in linux .
-This script will safely delete your files and put them in the trash for later retrieval.
+* [rm-trash](https://github.com/nateshmbhat/rm-trash) - Meant to be used in place of `rm` in Linux, supporting all its arguments.
+It can move and restore the files from the XDG trash.
 * [rmw](https://remove-to-waste.info/) - (ReMove to Waste) is a trashcan/recycle bin utility for the command line.
 It can move and restore files to and from directories specified in a configuration file.
 * [testdisk](https://www.cgsecurity.org/wiki/TestDisk) - Lets you undelete files from FAT, exFAT, NTFS, and ext2 filesystems and do many other things, e.g., fix partition tables and recover deleted partitions.
-* [trash-cli](https://github.com/sindresorhus/trash-cli) - Move files and folders to the trash.
+* [trash-cli](https://github.com/sindresorhus/trash-cli) - Move files and folders to the trash on Linux (XDG trash), macOS (`macos-trash` library) and Windows (`recycle-bin` library).
 * [trasher](https://github.com/clementnerma/trasher) - Delete files to a trash directory instead of deleting them immediatly.
 Uses its own trash instead of the XDG one.
 * [undelete-btrfs](https://github.com/danthem/undelete-btrfs) - Automate the generation of path regex for BTRFS restore and attempt the restore for you in 3 levels.
 The longer a file has existed prior to being deleted, the more likely it is to be recovered.